Slipped Capital Femoral Epiphysis (SCFE)

 What is Slipped Capital Femoral Epiphysis (SCFE)?

-Treatment usually requires an operation where an Orthopaedic Surgeon inserts a screw to stabilise the growth plate and prevent further slipping of the femoral head.
-Post-operatively, your child will be unable to fully weight-bear for a while, around six weeks, and require crutches or a wheelchair.
-Once the growth plate has fused, you can usually have the screws removed.
+Treatment usually requires surgery, where an Orthopaedic Surgeon inserts a screw to stabilise the growth plate and prevent further slipping of the femoral head.

-The physiotherapists at PhysioWorks can help get your child back on track following surgery.
-If you have any questions or would like your child to start a rehabilitation program, please contact us.
+At PhysioWorks, our physiotherapists can help your child get back on track following surgery.
+Please contact us if you have any questions or would like your child to start a rehabilitation program.

 Common Causes of Hip & Groin Pain